-Figure D-3 shows a pressure atomized return nozzle oil system.
-This system uses pressure atomizing oil nozzles that have a built-in return flow path.
-When oil is allowed to flow into the return path, flow through the nozzle is reduced.
-This modulates from low to high fire.
+Figure D-3 shows a schematic of a pressure atomized return nozzle oil system.
+This system uses pressure atomizing oil nozzles that have a built in return flow path.
+When oil is allowed to flow in the return path, the flow through the nozzle is reduced, and this is used to modulate from low to high fire.